mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 #### Outputs

-Two files per chromosome that use the standard BOLT [output](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html#x1-470008):
+Four files that use the standard BOLT [output](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html#x1-470008):

-1. For all SNPs listed in the file provided to --bfile - not particularly useful and provided for posterity (`<file_prefix>.<chr>.stats.gz`)
+1. For all SNPs listed in the file provided to --bfile - not particularly useful and provided for posterity (`<file_prefix>.stats.gz`)
-2. For all genes listed in the dummy bgen file provided to --bgenFile - the primary output of this applet for BOLT (`<file_prefix>.<chr>.bgen.stats.gz`)
+2. For all genes listed in the dummy bgen file provided to --bgenFile - the primary output for per-gene tests of this applet for BOLT (`<file_prefix>.bgen.stats.gz`)
+3. For all SNPs listed in the file provided to --bfile (identical to file (1), above) - not particularly useful and provided for posterity (`<file_prefix>.markers.stats.gz`)
+4. For all markers listed in the bgen file provided to --bgenFile - the primary output for per-marker tests of this applet for BOLT (`<file_prefix>.markers.bgen.stats.gz`)

+Two log files:

+1. For per-marker tests (`<file_prefix>.BOLT.markers.log`)
+2. For per-gene tests (`<file_prefix>.BOLT.log`)

 ### SAIGE-GENE